hmsrc/hmsrcght/README.md

 > Research is what I’m doing when I don’t know what I’m doing. -- Wernher Von Braun

+## New Feature

+- This is the new feature discussed in great detail in #1.
+- It was implemented by @mmcclellan

 ## Contact information

 - [HMS RC website](http://rc.hms.harvard.edu)